-Currently, millions of animals are being slaughtered and sacrificed as part of the Hajj and Eid al-Adha festival.
-This is an act of worship commanded by Allah and His Messenger (peace and blessings of Allah be upon him).
-It is a fourteen hundred year old tradition.
+Currently, millions of animals are being sacrificed as part of the Hajj and Eid al-Adha religious festival.
+This is an act of worship commanded by Allah and His Messenger &.

-The animals that Shariah has stipulated for sacrifice are sheep, cows, goats and camels.
+The animals that Shariah has stipulated for sacrifice -are sheep, cows, goats and camels.
 At this time of year, there are sometimes suggestions that Muslims are needlessly putting millions of animals to their death.
 The act of sacrifice is wasteful and outdated, it is said.
-It is against animal welfare rights and the practice leads to pointless bloodshed.
+It is against animal welfare rights and the practice leads to pointless waste.

-Let us look at the issue in closer detail.
-Is Islam for or against animal rights?
+Question Is Islam for or against animal rights?
 Is the udhiyya (sacrifice) oppressive?
-Are Muslims wasteful during the Qurbani season?
-Four points are worthy of close deliberation.
+Are Muslims wasteful during the qurbānī season?

+Here are a few points are worthy of close deliberation: